 In January 2022, Dr. Linda Young resigned her position (effective 1/28/22) as dean to devote her time and energy to state advocacy and to her research on nurse retention and persistence.
 While on an administrative sabbatical leave for the Spring 2022 semester, she chaired the implementation committee for the \$5 million state-funded Nurse Educator Loan Program.
 Dean Emerita Young retired at the end of June 2022.
-Dr. Sonja Meiers, who was hired to be the inaugural Jane W. and James E. Moore Nursing Research Professor, beginning in January 2022, assumed the role of acting dean of the College, effective January 28, 2022 and transitioned to the interim dean role in July 2022.
-Associate Dean Debra Jansen assumed some of the dean's responsibilities to enable Interim Dean Meiers to mentor faculty and instructional academic staff in nursing research and scholarship as part of her Moore Nursing Research Professorship.
+Dr. Sonja Meiers, who was hired to be the inaugural Jane W. and James E. Moore Nursing Research Professor, beginning in January 2022, accepted the role of acting dean of the College, effective January 28, 2022 and transitioned to the interim dean role in July 2022.
+Following a national search, Dr. Kristen Abbott-Anderson assumed the role of Dean of the College of Nursing and Health Sciences on January 3, 2023.
+Dr. Charlotte Sortedahl, Chair of the Department of Nursing since 2020, stepped down as chair in June 2023 and returned to full time teaching.
+For the time being, the chair duties have been temporarily divided up among three directors: TBSN Program Director Arin VanWormer; Nursing Graduate Programs Director Lisa Schiller; and Marshfield Site Director Rachel Merkel.